To Request an Action Plan to address Low Back Pain Click Here

 Others have benefited by using Acupuncture, Homeopathy or Naturopathy when following the treatment guidelines set up by your practitioner and you.
 Discussing what is involved and the time commitment necessary to having a full recovery is warranted.

-Call for an appointment with your health care provider if you either experience the symptoms of a severe allergy, or an existing proscribed treatment for an allergy no longer works.
-Your doctor will be able to run tests to properly diagnose the allergic reaction, and will offer you treatment options.
-In cases of a severe allergy attack contact your doctor immediately.
+Call for an appointment with your health care provider if you either experience the symptoms of a severe allergy or IF an existing prescribed treatment for an allergy no longer works.
+Your doctor will be able to run tests to properly diagnose the allergic

 Medicines Two Choices for You

 Working with a Holistic Chiropractor will offer benefits, as using a well-rounded, multifaceted approach to address all the causes and imbalances within the person leading to the allergic response.
-Using Natural Allergy Solutions involving NAET or TBM is the best conservative way to eliminate allergies.
+Using Natural Allergy Solutions involving NAET, NET, NMT or TBM is the best conservative way to eliminate allergies once and for all.
 This has demonstrated positive results when sticking to a specific treatment plan.
 Discussing what is involved and the time commitment necessary to having a full recovery is warranted.

 For most children, changing the diet or using special formulas does not seem to prevent allergies.
 If a parent, brother, sister, or other family member has a history of eczema and allergies, discuss feeding with your child's doctor.
 When you introduce solid foods and what foods you give your baby can help prevent some allergies.